 School of Medicine

 Showing 1-10 of 22 Results

-Associate Professor of Neurosurgery
+Professor of Neurosurgery

-Assistant Professor of Pediatrics (Gastroenterology) at the Lucile Salter Packard Children's Hospital
+Associate Professor of Pediatrics (Gastroenterology) at the Lucile Salter Packard Children's Hospital

 Current Research and Scholarly Interests I am a clinician investigator in the Department of Pediatrics (Gastroenterology) at Stanford University, and faculty associate with Stanford Health Policy.
 My current NIH-funded research focus is on the pharmaco-economics of inflammatory bowel disease (IBD).
 The purpose of my research endeavors is to inform clinical practice by identifying optimal, patient-specific strategies in the treatment of IBD.